botter-nidnul/botter-nidnul.github.io/Simple_HTTPS.md

 ![Not Secure](assets/not_secure.jpg)

 It works, but we need to get https working.
+Let's run some commands in dojo.

+First, make sure Urbit's acme app is running with `|start %acme`

-In dojo run `:acme &path /topleveldomain/domain/subdomain`
+Next run `:acme &path /topleveldomain/domain/subdomain`

 ![:acme &path /com/raspberryip/botter-nidnul](assets/acme_path.jpg)